protzermotzer/E6IMAGE/README.md

 # Issues
 ## ~~Gifs~~ Filetypes other than Image_types (.png, .jpg, etc.)
 ~~- Some may have unwanted transparency glitching, due to technicalities in GIF compiling.
-(Photosensitive Epilepsy Warning!!!)
+(Photosensitive Epilepsy Warning!!!)~~
-- Framerate is slower or faster than actual file, since there's no way to access actual framerate of image.~~ Currently files other than images will be skipped and cannot be saved.
+~~- Framerate is slower or faster than actual file, since there's no way to access actual framerate of image.~~ Currently files other than images will be skipped and cannot be saved.

 ## General